oneapi-src/oneDNN/doc/programming_model/data_types.md

   for double-precision floating-point.

-  - f16 operations may accumulate to f16 on the GPU architectures older than Xe-HP.
+  - f16 operations may accumulate to f16 on the GPU architectures older than Xe-HPC.
 Newer architectures accumulate to f32.